-The Old Man And the Sea - Fight with the Marlin
+Old Man’s Fight with Marlin

-On the eighty fifth day, Santiago determined to go "far out" into the sea.
+On the eighty fifth day, Santiago determined to go “far out” into the sea.
 He dropped his lines and after a struggle of a few hours, a big marlin swallowed the bait.
 Santiago loosened the line so that the bait may reach the stomach of the fish.
 But to his bad luck, the bait stuck to the jaws of the fish.
-Santiago tried to pull the line but failed because the fish was too heavy for him.
-He realized that he was up against some big fish.
-Now, the fish began to tow the boat.
-Santiago was not afraid.
-He decided to stick to the fish and challenges:

 “Fish, I’ll stay with you until I am dead.”